The Complete Guide to Hvar Island, Croatia

 Carpe Diem beach bar & club

-If you’ve come here to have a time of your life and dance your night away in the most luxurious way possible, Carpe Diem is just the right place for you.
-Located on Paklinski islands.
-There is an organized boat included in the entrance fee (only at night- 300kn per person), or you can come by private ride.
-Night club opens after midnight and closes just as the sun starts to rise.
-If you’re coming there during the day, a two-way ride costs 50 kn.
-The other option is a boat taxi.
-Enjoy the great atmosphere, and refreshing cocktails.
-Don’t forget to snap a shot at Carpe Diem’s water swing!
+If you’ve come here to have the time of your life and dance the night away in the most luxurious way possible, Carpe Diem is just the right place for you.
+Located on the Paklinski Islands, there’s an organized boat included in the entrance fee (€39.82 per person, night only), or you can arrive by private boat.
+The nightclub opens after midnight and closes just as the sun begins to rise.

 Observatory Hvar